bsdpot/pot-book/docs/Network.md

     Be sure that in the `pot` configuration file (`/usr/local/etc/pot/pot.conf`) you have correctly set the variable `POT_EXTIF`; this network interface is the one used by default to route the network traffic and to assign the IP address.

 For example, your system has 192.168.178.20/24 as IP address and your network administrator reserved you the additional IP address 192.168.178.200.
-To assing the latter IP address to your `pot` you can create it with the following command:
+To use the latter IP address to your `pot` you can create it with the following command:
 ```console
 # pot create -p mypot -t single -b 11.3 -N alias -i 192.168.178.200
 # pot start mypot